 Copyright © Nucleus Medical Media, Inc.

 There are usually no signs of ROP until it reaches a severe stage.
-Severe ROP may cause:
+Problems may be:

 - White pupils